Career Interview: Titilope Sonuga, Poet, Actress & Intel Ambassador

 - Performing at the inauguration ceremony of Nigeria's President Muhammadu Buhari.
 This has to be the biggest opportunity I have had to date.
 This was another situation where people who believed in me opened the door and I had to find the courage to walk through it.
 I have an endless amount of gratitude for the angels in my life.

 - Becoming the ambassador for Intel She Will Connect was such a huge validation as a poet.
-It's an honour to lend my voice to such a great cause.
+It's an honor to lend my voice to such a great cause.

 What mistake(s) have you made?
 What did you learn from the experience and how did you bounce back?